githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

-# Verbs for Sequencial Processing
+# Verbs for Sequencial Batch-Processing

 When teaching functional programming, I often get a question like:
 How can one access an element in a list when given the index of the element?
 It is mostly likely that the person who asks this question is still of a mentality that focuses on what I call individual-processing (instead of batch-processing).
+Temptory advocates batch-processing.
+I list as follows some common verbs and their variations in the context of batch-processing elements in sequences.

 * listize:
   For turning a given sequence into a linear list